On this page

 - Timeline clues linked to the person

-If you only have the name, our page on finding someone with just a name is usually the right companion guide.
+If you only have the name, our guide on finding someone with just a name is usually the right starting companion.
+For common names, a known relative's name used as a cross-reference typically narrows results far faster than any other single additional detail.

 Which records matter most